What you'll do

 - Take on any other responsibilities related to payroll and compensation (special projects, training, etc.)

-- Experience in a high-volume, international environment
+- Have experience working in a high‑volume, international environment

 - Lead, mentor, engage, and develop a team of payroll professionals (approximately 5 people)